simplicitesoftware/docs/content/CTG_50_docs/CTG_40_ui/LSN_70_wcag/wcag.md

 Globals:
 - `TAB` focus the next element in the DOM order
 - `SHIFT` + `TAB` focus the previous element in the DOM order
+- `ESC` to close by priority:
+	- focused field or rich editor
+	- all modal dialogs
+	- the current form
-- `ESC` to close by priority: focused field or rich editor, all modal dialogs and the current form (back in navigation when nothing is focused)
+	- and go back in navigation when nothing is focused

 - `ALT-H` : displays the **Home** page
 - `ALT-M` : focus the main **Menu** last selection or first item